Burling graphs revisited, part III: Applications to $\chi$-boundedness: Introduction

 It is in particular interesting to study the $\chi$-boundedness of specific classes of graphs.
 For a graph $ H $, a graph not including $ H $ as an induced subgraph is called \emph{$H$-free}, and one can ask whether the class of all $ H $-free graphs is $\chi$-bounded for a given graph $ H $.
 Erd\H os showed in~\cite{Erdos59} that for any given integers $ g $ and $ k $, there are graphs with girth larger than $ g $ and chromatic number larger than $ k $.
 Therefore for any given $ H $ with cycles, we can find graphs of arbitrary large chromatic number and with girth larger than the size of the biggest cycle in $ H $.
 Hence if the class of all $H$-free graphs is a $ \chi $-bounded class, then $ H $ must be a forest.
 Gy{\'a}rf{\'a}s~\cite{Gyarfas87}, and Sumner~\cite{Sumner81} conjectured the inverse: they conjectured that the class of $ F $-free graphs is $\chi$-bounded for every forest $ F $.
 It is possible to reduce this conjecture to the case that $ F $ is a tree (see Section 3 of~\cite{Scott18}).

 In~\cite{Scott97}, Scott proved a weakening of the Gy{\'a}rf{\'a}s-Sumner conjecture.
 A subdivision of a graph $ H $ is a graph obtained from $ H $ by replacing some of its edges by paths of length at least~1.
 (Hence, every graph is a subdivision of itself.)
-We denote by $ \Forbs(H) $ the class of all graph which do not contain any subdivisions of $ H $ as an induced subgraph.
+We denote by $ \Forbs(H) $ the class of all graphs which do not contain any subdivisions of $ H $ as an induced subgraph.
 Scott proved that for every tree $ T $, the class $ \Forbs(T) $ is $\chi$-bounded.
 (Theorem 1 of~\cite{Scott97}.)
 Notice that if $ H $ has cycles, then subdivisions of $ H $ can have arbitrary large cycles, and therefore the previous idea cannot be applied here.
 In fact, $ \Forbs(H) $ might be $\chi$-bounded even if $ H $ is not a tree.
 In~\cite{Scott97}, Scott conjectured (Conjecture~8) that $ \Forbs(H) $ is $\chi$-bounded for every graph $ H $.

-Pawlik et.\ al.\ disproved Scott's conjecture in~\cite{Pawlik2012Jctb}.
+Pawlik, Kozik, Krawczyk, Laso\'n, Micek, Trotter, and Walczak disproved Scott's conjecture in~\cite{Pawlik2012Jctb}.
 But even after that, it remained an interest to know for which graphs $ H$, $ \Forbs(H) $ is $\chi$-bounded.
-A graphs $ H $ is called \emph{weakly pervasive} if $ \Forbs(H) $ is $\chi$-bounded and \emph{non-weakly pervasive} otherwise.
-There still exists not even a good conjecture for the characterization of weakly pervasive graphs, and it is of interest to find some weakly pervasive, and non-weakly pervasive graphs.
+A graphs $ H $ is called \emph{weakly pervasive} if $ \Forbs(H) $ is $\chi$-bounded.
+There still exists not even a good conjecture for the characterization of weakly pervasive graphs, and it is of interest to find examples of graphs that are or are not weakly pervasive.

-One method for finding non-weakly pervasive graphs, which is the core of all the researches so far in finding these graphs, is using some appropriate classes of graphs: suppose that you have a class $ \mathcal C $ of graphs which is not $\chi$-bounded, and moreover does not contain any subdivision of some given graph $ H $.
-This shows that $ \mathcal C \subseteq \Forbs(H) $ and thus $ H $ is a non-weakly pervasive graph.
-The class of Burling graphs is not $\chi$-bounded, and moreover, there are many graphs which are not in the class.
-So, the class of Burling graphs is a tool for finding non-weakly pervasive graphs.
+One method for finding graphs that are not weakly pervasive, which is the core of all the researches so far in finding these graphs, is using some appropriate classes of graphs: suppose that you have a class $ \mathcal C $ of graphs which is not $\chi$-bounded, and moreover does not contain any subdivision of some given graph $ H $.
+This shows that $ \mathcal C \subseteq \Forbs(H) $ and thus $ H $ is not a weakly pervasive graph.
+The class of Burling graphs, introduced by Burling~\cite{Burling65} in 1965, is not $\chi$-bounded, and moreover, there are many graphs which are not in the class.
+So, the class of Burling graphs is a tool for finding graphs that are not weakly pervasive.